Character Mutations [Preview]

 disable_common_knowledge | List of strings | 100 elements max, 512 chars each | |

-set_scene_description | String | 1024 chars | Replacement for scene triggers. |
+set_scene_description | String | 1024 chars | Mutates the current scene with a new description. |

-Common Knowledge ID
+Knowledge ID

 Templates

 set_motivation: "{{character}} wants to sell {{p.item}} to the player.
-It costs {{p.price}} gold.""
+It costs {{p.price}} gold."

 set_dialogue_style: "{{p.dialogue_style}}"